-For individuals with student loans and bankruptcy needs, it’s essential to know that, while it is hard to do, it is not impossible to have your student debts discharged through bankruptcy.
+It’s essential for individuals with student loans and bankruptcy needs to know that, while it is hard to do, it is not impossible to have their student debts discharged through bankruptcy.
 In many situations, bankruptcy is not available as a way of discharging student loans.
 For this to happen, you will need to show proof that the debt will impose some level of undue hardship on you and your dependents, as the Bankruptcy Code states.
 How can you do this?

 Is Student Loan Debt Discharged During Bankruptcy?

 The short answer to this is no. In most situations, student debt and bankruptcy do not relate.
 Student loans, such as those backed or financed by the federal government, are protected from bankruptcy discharge.
 Most attorneys and lenders will tell you this.